Ransaka/notification-service-bidder/README.md

 npm install
 ```

-You are ready to go!
+You are ready to go.